 1. Volaris is the EasyJet of Mexico.

-As it is in so many other instances, the internet is your friend here: head to your favorite flight-booking site to secure a seat to Benito Juarez, the city's modern, high-traffic international airport.
-Keep your eyes peeled for flights on Volaris, Mexico's budget airline: you're sure to get a good price (but don't expect any frills).
-And don't forget your passport; although we share a border, the ID is needed for all air travel into Mexico.
+When it comes to booking your airfare to Benito Juarez, the city's modern, high-traffic international airport, the internet is your best friend.
+Head to your favorite flight-booking site to secure a seat and keep your eyes peeled for flights on Volaris, Mexico's budget airline.
+You're sure to get a good price, but don't expect any frills.
+(And don't forget your passport; although we share a border, the ID is needed for all air travel into Mexico.)